 - Duly certified true copy of High school report card for incoming freshmen students eligible for college (High School Graduate); and

-- Duly certified true copy of grades for Grade 11 and 1st semester of Grade 12 for graduating high school students.
+- Duly certified true copies of grades for Grade 11 and the 1st semester of Grade 12 for graduating high school students.

 The student-applicants shall submit any of the following documents:

-- Latest Income Tax Return (ITR) of parents or guardian;
+- Latest Income Tax Return (ITR) of parents or guardians;

 - Certificate of Tax Exemption from Bureau of Internal Revenue (BIR);